 How Slack works is you set up a private workspace for your company.
-Your workspace is a dedicated area on the Slack server that comes complete with it’s own custom URL.
+Your workspace is a secure and dedicated area on the Slack server that comes complete with it’s own custom URL.
 You can access your workspace from any digital device using your URL and logging in.

 Public vs. Private Channels

-This feature is especially good for team members that don’t have access to a phone… as you can send and receive direct messages from any digital device.
+The direct message feature is especially good for team members that don’t have access to a phone… as you can send and receive direct messages from any digital device.

 Sharing Files & Links

-You can even copy/paste links into Slack for your team to access.
+You can even copy/paste internet links into Slack for your team to access.
 So if you see something of interest on the web that you’d like to share with your team, you can do so using Slack.

 Works Well With Others

 The feature that sold me on using Slack was how well it works with other programs.
 At Launch4Life we use a whole host of online tools to run our business.
 From A to Z (Asana to Zoom) it looks like Slack works with every program we use.
 Awesome!
 The biggest integration bonus was Asana.
 If we had needed to give up Asana that would have been a deal breaker for me.
 By the way, if you are a big fan of Asana, check out this awesome article on how well they work together.